HyperCodec/neat/README.md

 - rayon - Uses parallelization on the `NeuralNetwork` struct and adds the `rayon` feature to the `genetic-rs` re-export.
 - serde - Adds the NNTSerde struct and allows for serialization of `NeuralNetworkTopology`

-*Do you like this repo and want to support it?
+*Do you like this crate and want to support it?
 If so, leave a ⭐*

 # How To Use
 TODO